vinoth-kumar-k/springboot-webapp/README.md

 Using the spring sample web application to automate deployment with docker and jenkins.

-Using AWS to host the application.
+Will be using AWS EC2/ECS to host the application.